Pedro Corrêa do Lago: Life

 The son of Brazilian diplomat Antonio Corrêa do Lago and grandson of leading statesman Oswaldo Aranha, Corrêa do Lago spent most of his early life accompanying his father in various postings in Europe and South America.
-He has a brother, André Aranha Corrêa do Lago, who in 1990 married Beatrice Weiller, second cousin of King Felipe VI of Spain (for being the maternal great-granddaughter of King Alfonso XIII of Spain and great-great-great-granddaughter of Queen Victoria) and sister of Sibilla Weiller, wife of Prince Guillaume of Luxembourg.
+He has a brother, Ambassador André Aranha Corrêa do Lago, who in 1990 married Beatrice Weiller, second cousin of King Felipe VI of Spain (for being the maternal great-granddaughter of King Alfonso XIII of Spain and great-great-great-granddaughter of Queen Victoria) and sister of Sibilla Weiller, wife of Prince Guillaume of Luxembourg.
 He holds a master's degree in economics from the Pontifical Catholic University of Rio de Janeiro and is fluent in five languages.
 From 1987 to 2003 he was an antiquarian bookseller in São Paulo and Sotheby's representative in that city from 1986 to 2012.
 He has also been active as a trustee of the São Paulo Biennale since 1992, and as a full member of Brazil's Historic and Geographic Institute (IHGB) since 2008.
 Corrêa do Lago has curated several exhibitions including The Distant View at the São Paulo Biennale in 2000, Frans Post, in Paris, at the Musée du Louvre, in 2005 and L’Empire Brésilien et ses Photographes at the Musée d’Orsay in 2005.
 He also curated the exhibit Brasiliana Itaú, on permanent display since 2014 in the Espaço Olavo Setubal at Itaú Cultural, in São Paulo.